hanabi/hanabi.github.io/Reference.md

 * A direct conflict is the only thing that can "break" an information lock.
 * For example, in a 3-player game:
   * Bob has a card in his hand that is touched with a number 2 clue.
 (It has no color clues on it.)
-  * Bob has a note on the card of "red 2", meaning that he will permanently think that it is a red 2.
+  * Bob has a written a note of "red 2" on the card, meaning that it has been "locked in" as a red 2.
+(Bob will permanently think that it is a red 2.)
   * Alice clues blue to Bob, which "fills in" the card as a blue 2.
   * It is now impossible for this card to be a red 2 - Bob knows that he was lied to earlier on in the game.
 Bob erases his note of "red 2" on the card and the *Information Lock* is broken.